Sahar-Hassan5588/java-rmi-calculator-DS-Assignment-1-/README.md

 ## Environment
 - These commands assume a Linux or Mac terminal environment.
-- with Java JDK installed and `java` & `javac` (tested with Java 17+).
+- Java JDK installed with `java` & `javac` (tested with Java 17+).
-- Ensure the default RMI port (1099) is free before starting the server by following these steps:
+- Ensure the default RMI port (1099) is free before starting the server by following these steps: <br/>
 **1. Check if port 1099 is in use:**
 ```
  lsof -i :1099
 ```
 **Note:** You should see output similar to this if port 1099 is in use: <br/>
-` COMMAND   PID USER   FD   TYPE DEVICE SIZE/OFF NODE NAME java     1234 sahar  123u  IPv6 0x...
+` COMMAND   PID USER   FD   TYPE DEVICE SIZE/OFF NODE NAME <br/>
+java     1234 sahar  123u  IPv6 0x...
 0t0  TCP *:1099 (LISTEN) ` <br/>
 This indicates that a Java process is currently listening on port 1099.
-If nothing is returned, the port is free.
+If nothing is returned, the port is free. <br/>

 **2. Terminate any process using the port:**
 ```